denevell/Natch-Android/README.md

 The Android client to the Natch REST project.

 ## Backlog
+* UI TEST: I should delete a thread from within the thread page

 ## Done, needs UI test

-* I should delete a thread from within the thread page
 * I should delete post from a thread
 * I should be taken back to main threads page if I delete initial post in thread